-On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the Say Hey Kid
+On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the ‘Say Hey Kid’

-But then the fans nearest the railings in the left-field bleachers at Oracle Park began to get a glimpse of him down below, and a flowery introduction — “He’s the summer wind, the very essence of movement,” it said — started to play over the loudspeakers.
+But then the fans nearest the railings in the left field bleachers at Oracle Park began to get a glimpse of him down below, and a flowery introduction — “He’s the summer wind, the very essence of movement,” it said — started to play over the loudspeakers.

 “Happy birthday, Willie!” one of the fans yelled.
 “We love you!”
 Mays, now comfortably seated in the car’s passenger seat, doffed his cap and smiled.

 If time had slowed down earlier, now it surged forward in a great burst.
-The gates in the outfield fence parted, and the car eased onto the warning track, and the oldest living Hall-of-Famer — 90 years plus one day old — used his legs to push himself up against the seat until his head was above the windshield, so everybody could have a better view of him.
+The gates in the outfield fence parted, and the car eased onto the warning track, and the oldest living Hall of Famer — 90 years plus one day old — used his legs to push himself up against the seat until his head was above the windshield so everybody could have a better view of him.

 Mays can’t see much these days, owing to the glaucoma and macular degeneration, and he can’t hear so well either, but he could feel the love from the socially distanced crowd of 9,219.
 He beamed.
 He glowed.
 He radiated.
 And everyone in attendance was lifted by the mere sight of him, in the flesh and blood.